 openstack_objectstorage_tempurl_v1

-These instructions are a copy of the official OpenStack Terraform provider documentation in the Terraform Registry.
+This instruction is a copy of the official documentation for the OpenStack Terraform provider at Terraform Registry.

 Use this resource to generate an OpenStack Object Storage temporary URL.